Float8@2bits: Entropy Coding Enables Data-Free Model Compression: Method

 where $R(\mathbf{W}_q)$ acts as a differentiable surrogate for $\hat{H}(\mathbf{W}_q)$ and the regularization parameter $\lambda > 0$ controls the compression rate.

 As reconstruction loss, we use the relative, entry-wise \mbox{$\ell_1$-loss}, which is robust to outliers:

 and as regularizer, we choose the entry-wise $\ell_1$-norm:

-We find that the $\ell_1$-norm serves as an effective and robust proxy for entropy reduction in all considered settings, see \cref{app:entropy_regularization} for further theoretical evidence.
-Additionally, $\ell_1$-regularization empirically induces a certain degree of sparsity in the resulting weights, see \cref{fig:entropy_vs_sparsity}.
+We find that the $\ell_1$-norm serves as an effective and robust proxy for entropy reduction in all considered settings.
+A formal max-entropy bound justifying this choice is derived in \cref{app:entropy_regularization}.
+Additionally, $\ell_1$-regularization empirically induces a certain degree of sparsity in the resulting weights, see \cref{fig:entropy_vs_sparsity}. \cref{app:sparsity} further shows analytically that sparsity alone does not account for the observed entropy reductions, and provides a layer-wise breakdown of entropy and reconstruction error.

 To solve \eqref{eq:optimization}, we initialize the weights using the \amethod{AbsMax Algorithm} from \eqref{eq:method:absmax} and optimize each layer separately using \mbox{\amethod{L-BFGS}} \citep{liu_limited_1989} in \amethod{PyTorch} \citep{Ansel_PyTorch_2_Faster_2024}.
 As discussed in \cref{sec:parameter_groups}, we tune only the scale parameters $S$, which leads to fast optimization even for large matrices.
 We use the straight-through estimator for~$Q_\gamma$ \citep{bengio2013estimatingpropagatinggradientsstochastic} to enable gradient computations through the quantization process.
 As shown in \cref{fig:entropy_vs_reg_param}, the relationship between $\lambda$ and the target entropy is log-linear and largely model-independent.
 This strongly facilitates the choice of~$\lambda$ in practice.
 Unless stated otherwise, we use \floateight as the base quantization format in \methodname; see \cref{sec:experiments:sw} for an ablation with \inteight.